🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 4. Plow Anchor

-Plow anchors were originally referred to as a CQR or Coastal Quick Release.
-With a plow-shaped fluke that pivots on its shank, it works swell in coastal waters and areas where boats tend to swing around and stronger tides change the direction of the boat's pull.
+Plow anchors were originally referred to as CQR or Coastal Quick Release.
+With a plow-shaped fluke that pivots on its shank, they work well in coastal waters and areas where boats tend to swing around and stronger tides change the direction of the boat's pull.

 The plow anchor is a standard anchor for some boaters because it's useful in many bottoms and both freshwater and coastal waters.
 I find these very easy to use when you become stuck often and need to trip anchor.